 Now, before we proceed, I need to share an important series of photographs with you.
-Over the course of the day, Amelia had been eating food (as is traditional for human persons both in and out of kimono).
-Now, I am not sure that any photograph can fully convey the joy of witnessing a ravenous (but diminutive) Amelia devouring oversized foods in a fancy kimono.
+Over the course of the day, The Missus had been eating food (as is traditional for human persons both in and out of kimono).
+Now, I am not sure that any photograph can fully convey the joy of witnessing a ravenous (but diminutive) The Missus devouring oversized foods in a fancy kimono.
 But I would be shirking my duty to you, the reader, if I did not try.
 So: behold!

 Ok, we can resume our story.
 We had a lovely time at Issen-Yoshoku, and vowed to say nice things about it on the Internet.

 As you may recall, Issen-Yoshoku is located in the historic Gion district, where traditional Japanese architecture, art, and fashion are on prominent display.
 This seemed like a good time to revisit Gion, partially so that Shawn could see it for the first time and partially to take advantage of The Missus’s traditional garb.